The Future is Agentic: Definitions, Perspectives, and Open Challenges of Multi-Agent Recommender Systems: Introduction and Motivation

 \section{Introduction and Motivation}

-Large Language Model (LLM) agents go beyond traditional chatbots by offering agentic behavior rather than merely responding to user queries through token-based predictions.
-In essence, they are designed to handle multi-step tasks, orchestrate information flow, and autonomously employ various tools or functions when necessary~\cite{plaat2025agentic, wang2024survey, rawat2025pre}.
-This distinction means that while a conventional chatbot might provide short answers in a single round of dialogue, an agentic system can proactively structure a complex problem and solve it in a series of methodical steps.
-Put another way, an LLM agent is not just a reactive conversational partner but a dynamic problem-solver capable of decomposing tasks and acting on external resources to reach a goal~\cite{wang2023describe, islam2024propose, guo2024large}.
+Large Language Model (LLM) agents go beyond traditional chatbots by offering goal-directed, agentic behavior rather than merely responding to user queries through one-shot text generation.
+In essence, they are designed to handle multi-step tasks, orchestrate information flow, and autonomously employ tools or functions when necessary~\cite{prasad2024adapt,maharana2024evaluating,yao2023react}.
+This distinction means that while a conventional chatbot might provide short answers in a single round of dialogue, an agentic system can proactively structure a complex problem and solve it through a sequence of methodical steps.
+Put another way, an LLM agent is not only a reactive conversational partner but a dynamic problem-solver capable of decomposing tasks, maintaining state, invoking external resources, and adapting its strategy to reach a goal~\cite{schick2023toolformer,shen2023hugginggpt,wang2024recmind}.

-One fundamental reason to use LLM agents is the complexity and multi-stage nature of real-world tasks.
-A single static prompt to an LLM may be insufficient for intricate scenarios—such as trip planning, multi-faceted research, or iterative design processes—because these tasks often require multiple rounds of decision-making and interaction with external data.
-Agentic systems can break down a complicated goal into smaller sub-tasks and tackle each step methodically.
-This approach sidesteps the limitations of plain text-based queries by enabling more robust, context-aware decision sequences that mimic human reasoning processes more closely~\cite{prasad2024adapt, singh2024twostep}.
-In addition, by distributing the cognitive load across different components, an agentic framework further mitigates the risk of \dq{hallucinations} or incomplete answers by ensuring that the final outcome is not solely reliant on a single pass of token predictions~\cite{kim2025reflact}.

-Crucially, \textbf{memory mechanism} is a crucial part of LLM-based agents, designed to ensure that conversations with the user remain both \underline{coherent} and \underline{personalized} over time.
-Unlike traditional chatbots—which process each turn in isolation and quickly lose track of earlier content—modern agents combine several complementary memory stores, each optimized for a different goal (\S \ref{sec:memory}):

-\begin{itemize} \item \textbf{Working (short-term) memory:} Allows the agent to recall very recent exchanges within the same session.
-For example, if a user asks \textit{\dq{Recommend a mystery novel,}} and then immediately follows up with \textit{\dq{More like the last one,}} the working memory preserves the original recommendation so the agent can suggest similar titles in response to the user’s follow-up request, without requiring the user to repeat their previous query.

-\item \textbf{Episodic (long-term) memory:} stores specific past events with context and metadata.
-For instance, if the user asks for Italian restaurants one week ago and now asks \textit{\dq{the restaurant you mentioned last time,}} the episodic memory enables it to retrieve the exact recommendation, along with when and why it was suggested.

-\item \textbf{Semantic (long-term) memory:} Distills and accumulates general facts or user preferences from many interactions.
-For instance, after several conversations, the agent might infer that a user prefers \textit{Italian cuisine}, allowing it to proactively rank Italian options higher in future dining queries, even if she has not mentioned it in the current session.